-The three affiiated academic units of the TallWood Design Institute are home to some of the best technical research facilities in the nation.
-This page describes some of these facilities.
+Our affiiated academic units of the TallWood Design Institute are home to some of the best technical research facilities in the nation.
 In 2018 they will be significanty enhanced upon completion of the A.A.
-"Red" Emmerson Advanced Wood Products Lab, which will add 17,000 square feet of structural testing and pilot manufacturing space, a flexible demonstration and classroom area, and the TallWood Design Institute Offices.
+"Red" Emmerson Advanced Wood Products Lab, which will add 15,000 square feet of structural testing and pilot manufacturing space, a flexible demonstration and classroom area, and the TallWood Design Institute Offices.
 A 60-foot long strong wall and floor system will facilitate testing of up to a 3-story wood structure or simultaneous running of multiple testing projects.
 The manufacturing bay will include an 8x10-foot Minda CLT press, a large-scale CNC machine capable of fabricating panels up to 8-x40-foot dimensions, and a Kuka robotic cell mounted on a linear track system, as well as various breakout equipment.

 Within the OSU College of Engineering the strong floor at the O.H.
 Hinsdale Wave Research Laboratory is the second largest structural testing floor on the West Coast and allows researchers to simulate earthquakes and forces up to one million pounds and frames up to two stories high.
 The floor, measuring 24 feet wide and 68 feet long, is steel-reinforced, five feet thick concrete, with massive bolts and anchors to which materials can be attached and their strength tested.